him-112/backend-developer-concepts/APIs/graphql-concepts.md

-# GraphQL Guide - Interview Preparation 🚀
+# GraphQL Concepts - Interview Preparation 🚀

 ## 🎯 What You'll Learn
 Master GraphQL concepts in simple terms, perfect for interviews and real-world development!